gigalixir/gigalixir-cli/docs/source/main.rst

 Support/Help
 ============

 If you run into issues, `Stack Overflow`_ is the best place to search.
 If you can't find an answer, the developers at GIGALIXIR monitor `the gigalixir tag`_ and will answer questions there.
 We prefer Stack Overflow over a knowledge base because it is public and collaborative.
 If you have a private question, email help@gigalixir.com or call us at `(415) 326-8880`_.
+With GIGALIXIR, you always get support from developers, not customer support representatives.
+We are very responsive and we are available 24/7.
+If we become too big, it's possible we won't be able to offer this level of support one day, but we think it is extra important for a startup to provide above-and-beyond support.

 .. _`Stack Overflow`: http://stackoverflow.com/
 .. _`the gigalixir tag`: http://stackoverflow.com/questions/tagged/gigalixir